 Our model is proven in rural Guatemala and applicable in impoverished rural communities worldwide.
-Helping children grow up healthy, well-nourished, and literate starts with empowering women to catalyze change in their families and communities.
+When women are empowered to catalyze change in their families and communities, those who depend on them grow up healthy, well-nourished, and literate.
 Here’s how:

 In the region where Mil Milagros works, more than 70% of children under the age of five are chronically malnourished.
 This puts the children at risk for chronic learning problems and chronic disease.
-We provide pregnant women and children 0-5 years old with essential vitamins and nutritional supplements to help prevent malnutrition and stunting.
-Mothers acquire knowledge about nutrition, healthy/hygiene, parenting, and child development.
+We provide pregnant and parenting women and children 0-3 years old with essential vitamins and nutritional supplements to help prevent malnutrition and stunting.
+Mothers acquire knowledge about nutrition, health, parenting, and child development in classes and workshops taught by full-time staff.
 Children at high risk of severe chronic malnutrition are referred for intensive intervention.

+Staff co-teach a women’s health course to local mothers and caregivers and facilitate access to preventative healthcare and family planning counseling.
 Children receive hygiene supplies and access to clean drinking water at their schools.
-Teachers create hygiene “corners” in their classroom to support healthy hygiene.
 Student council members are trained to teach their classmates about the importance of eating healthy foods and practicing good hygiene to prevent illness.
-Mother volunteers support hygiene workshops at school.
-Children implement healthy habits at school and at home.
+Children and their parents implement healthy habits at school and at home.

 Guatemala has one of the lowest literacy rates in the Western Hemisphere.
 Schools in rural Guatemala often lack books and adequately trained teachers.
-We provide books to our partner schools, teacher training, and instructional coaching by a literacy expert.
+Staff provide books and supplies to our partner schools and intensive, advanced literacy training to interested teachers in the whole municipality.
 Children complete the sixth grade literate, healthy, and prepared to continue their education.

-We form strategic partnerships with other non-profit organizations to address pressing community needs including health and dental care, construction of schools and homes, and access to water.
+We form strategic partnerships with other non-profit organizations to address pressing community needs outside of our immediate purview including health and dental care, construction of schools and homes, and access to water.

 We rigorously evaluate our progress and impact.
 We track each child’s height and weight, school attendance, and reading performance.
 We measure mothers’ learning and conduct home visits to evaluate whether mothers’ new knowledge and skills are being put into practice.
 Learn More About Our Impact

-Parents, teachers, and students participate in focus groups twice a year to assess what is working and what needs to improve.
+Parents, teachers, students, and municipal government partners participate in focus groups twice a year to assess what is working and what needs to improve.
 The community evaluates progress toward our shared goals and whether each party followed through on their commitments.
 They celebrate successes and identify strategies to make improvements in the coming year.